Conditions and diseases

 There are many different underlying causes:

-When there is a heart attack, a part of the heart muscle dies.
+• Acute heart attack: during a heart attack, part of the heart muscle dies.
 This portion becomes stiff and can no longer pump.
 This can lead to heart failure.
 The severity of the heart attack determines the risk of subsequently developing heart failure.

-When there is high blood pressure, the heart must pump at a high pressure.
+• Hypertension (high blood pressure): high blood pressure requires the heart to pump against a high pressure.
 This thickens the heart muscle.
 Over time, the thick heart muscle becomes stiffer and less supple, which decreases its pumping force.
 This can lead to heart failure.

-When heart valves do not close well or are narrowed, the heart has to work harder.
+• Valve disease: when heart valves do not close properly or are narrowed, the heart has to work harder.
 This places additional stress on the heart and can lead to heart failure

-With heart rhythm disturbances, the heart beats too fast, too slowly or irregularly.
+• Heart rhythm disorders: in heart rhythm disorders, the heart beats too fast, too slow or irregularly.
 This causes the heart to lose its pumping force.

-The heart muscle is thickened or enlarged.
+• Heart muscle disease: the heart muscle is thickened or dilated.
 The cells have an abnormal shape or are replaced by fat or connective tissue.
 This reduces the pumping force.

 Symptoms